-Stage 2 will construct similar roundabouts at the intersections of Shands and Trents Road (\$4.5 million), and Shands and Hamptons Road (\$6.6 million), along with seal widening on Trents and Hamptons roads.
+Stage 2 will construct similar roundabouts at the intersections of Shands and Trents Road (\$4.5 million), and Shands and Hamptons Road (\$6.6 million).
 Significant progress has been made in acquiring land and undertaking detailed design to enable the construction of Stage 2 later in 2023.